 - (b) Two significant actions that the board could have taken to prevent a successful claim are: - Undertake due diligence prior to an acquisition being made, it is vital that a company undertakes proper and thorough due diligence checks.
 STL plc should have checked all of the subsidiaries accounts, obtained details of their customers to ensure they were financially viable, undertaken risk assessments relating to the suitability of the company as an acquisition to ensure that the culture, technology and premises were compatible with STL plc.
 It is not known whether STL were aware that the subsidiary was going to lose this customer.
 They may have undertaken full checks and been aware this was going to happen.
-They may therefore have taken this in to account in the offer they made to purchase the company. - Keeping the shareholders fully advised purchasing a company is a very big decision and should not be taken lightly.
+They may therefore have taken this into account in the offer they made to purchase the company. - Keeping the shareholders fully advised purchasing a company is a very big decision and should not be taken lightly.
 The shareholders would have needed to be kept informed of the decision and advised of developments.
 The Board are at all times required to be transparent with the decisions that are taken.
 They are also required to have control measures and contingency plans in place in order to comply with corporate governance requirements.
 If the shareholders were indeed kept advised in respect of the acquisition and advised of all the control measures and contingency plans in place, then there may be a valid defence.
 The shareholders may have been asked to vote on the decision to purchase the subsidiary and provided they were aware of the full facts (including the loss of the major customer), they may not be able to make a successful claim.

-You are an insurance broker.
-You are asked by a Bina, a physiotherapist, to arrange professional indemnity insurance for her.
+You are an broker speciliasing in professional indemnity (PI) insurance.
+You have been contacted by a Bina, a physiotherapist, to arrange professional indemnity insurance for her business.

-Bina would like to ensure she is adequately covered for claims that may arise from her business.
-She has not purchased professional indemnity insurance before.
-The business has been operating for five years and has grown quickly.
+Bina would like to ensure she is adequately covered for claims that may arise from her physiotherapy business.
+Bina has not purchased professional indemnity insurance before.

+Bina's physiotherapy business has been operating for five years and has grown quickly.
 Bina has her own patients and also trains and supervises other self-employed physiotherapists.